ncatlab/nlab-content/pages/4000.md

 First notice that this is indeed well-defined: by compactness and simplicty of $G$ we have$\pi_3(G) = \mathbb{Z}$.
 By assumption on $\mu \in \Omega^3(G)$ we have that for any map $f : S^3 \to G$ we have $\int_{S^3} f^*\mu \in \mathbb{Z} \subset \mathbb{R}$.
 This implies that $c(g)$ is indeed a Cech cocycle.

-Then the proof is effectively just the observation that the given collection of differential forms indeed does refine this to a Deligne cocycle, and that therefore we can read off the image of the integral cohomoloy class $[c(g)]$ in de Rham cohomology from the curvature 4-form of this Deligne cocycle.
+Then the proof is effectively just the observation that the given collection of differential forms indeed does refine this to a Cech-cocycle with coefficients in the Deligne complex, and that therefore we can read off the image of the integral cohomoloy class $[c(g)]$ in de Rham cohomology from the curvature 4-form of this Deligne cocycle.
 That is by construction $\langle F_\nabla \wedge F_\nabla \rangle \in \Omega^4_{cl}(X)$, which by [[Chern-Weil theory]] is indeed the image of the claimed integral class.

 =--